Special Educational Needs

 How will BLC prepare and support my child at times of transition to the next stage of education and life?

 As an All Through School, BLC is in a unique position to offer an enhanced transition programme from Primary to Secondary phases.
 We hold a whole school transition week after Year 11 have completed exams to enable pupils to meet new teachers and settle into new routines.
 There are also extended transition opportunities available for pupils with SEND joining the school at any age, in addition to our usual Early Years and Year 7 transition for all pupils.
-In Phase 3 (Years 9 - 11), pupils with SEND are offered support with planning the next stages of their education and life.
+In Key Stage 4 pupils with SEND are offered support with planning the next stages of their education and life.
 This includes C.V. writing, Work Experience, Further Education applications and careers events.
 For pupils with EHCPs, this also involves close work with Learning Partnership West.

 Who can I contact for further information?